mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 - **accuracy**: if the accountability algorithm detects a process *p*, then process *p* is faulty

 - **f+1-completeness**: the accountability algorithm eventually detects *f + 1* different processes

-All the processes that are not detected are considered correct.

 ## Monitor